jimmitchell/jmitch-tinylytics/readme.txt

 After configuring your settings, you can verify that Tinylytics tracking code is included by viewing the source code of your web pages.

-__Note:__ this plugin adds the required Tinylytics code to your web pages.
+__Note:__ this plugin adds the required Tinylytics tracking code to your web pages.
 In order for the code to do anything, it must correspond to an active, properly configured Tinylytics account.
 Learn more from the [Tinylytics Documentation](https://tinylytics.app/docs).

 [More info on installing WP plugins &raquo;](https://wordpress.org/support/article/managing-plugins/#installing-plugins)